wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-business-continuity/includes/target-areas-improve.md

 ### Report: How can remote work effectiveness be improved?
 View 2

-View 2 of the *Areas of improvement report* summarizes the key metrics identified in the previous report by group.
+View 2 of the *Areas of improvement report* summarizes the key metrics that were identified in the previous report by group.

 [ ![The Areas of improvement report View 2](../media/effectiveness-improved-2.png) ](../media/effectiveness-improved-2-lightbox.png#lightbox)

 - Use the break-outs by organizational attribute in this report to identify pockets of the organization most impacted by the opportunity areas.

-- To filter the reports by a different organizational attribute, return to the Settings screen and select a new attribute from the dropdown menu.
+- To filter the reports by a different organizational attribute, return to the Settings page and select a new attribute from the dropdown menu.
 All report pages will automatically group the data by the newly selected attribute.

-- Click on each column heading to sort the values in the table by decreasing/increasing order.
+- Select each column heading to sort the values in the table by decreasing/increasing order.
 Consider applying the best practice recommendations (on the right side of the previous report) to organizations with high values in each opportunity area.

 ### Report: Glossary